I Lost 7kg in a month following a keto diet…

-A picture says a thousands words!
-In my opinion pictures are probably the most accurate way of assessing progress.
-Before starting your ketogenic endeavour make-sure to take some before pictures.
+A picture says a thousand words!
+In my opinion, pictures are probably the most accurate way of assessing progress.
+Before starting your ketogenic endeavor make-sure to take some before pictures.
 Take 4 pictures of your body, one facing forwards, two side shots (left side, right side) and then finally a picture of the back of you.
 After 4 weeks of following your plan, take some more pictures and assess your progress.

 This can be down to water retention, menstrual cycle, stress, carb storage, etc. I’d recommend weighing yourself every morning and logging your progress.

 Over time your weight will come down, but don’t worry if there are some hiccups along the way.
 Trust in the process and continue.
 If your weight hasn’t shifted for more than a week then you’ll likely need to change something i.e. pull back on food, or increase output (more often than not…a bit of both!)